luminosityleds/server/server/README.md

 Initiate the Node.js File
 The file you have just created must be initiated by Node.js before any action can take place.

+1. Make sure you are at the root of this directory
-Start your command line interface, write `node helloWorld.js` and hit enter:
+2. Start your command line interface, write `node helloWorld.js` and hit enter:

 Now, your computer works as a server!